Vikmanatus/fastlane-intellisense/README.md

 Debugger:

 If the project is not compiled before running the project with the debugger, there may be some breakpoints at the begining of the `server.ts` file who will not be triggered on the first fly.
 If the contributor clicks on restart, then all the breakpoints on the `server` part should be triggered.

+Webpack:

+Actually with the current setup, the `actions_list.json` is compiled inside the bundle.

+`TODO`: fix bunlde issue and remove the `actions_list.json` from the bundle.

 ## 📊 Roadmap

 -  Add debugger support for `Fastfile`